How Do I Become an Eagle Scout?

 Within Eagle binder should be, in this order:

 1. Eagle Scout rank application

 3. Project Workbook (Proposal, Plan, & Report) and relevant photos and other documents

 All signatures must be obtained on the rank application.

-Committee Chair reviews all for accuracy, particularly for the dates on Eagle Scout application.
+Committee Chair (Debra Balkman) reviews all for accuracy, particularly for the dates on Eagle Scout application.

 Binder is returned to Scout for corrections.

 Once any necessary corrections are made, Scout photocopies entire binder.